Ethiopian Twist on Patatas Bravas

 - In a separate pan, heat a little olive oil over medium heat.

-Add the chopped onion and garlic, and sauté until soft.
+Add the chopped garlic and onion, and sauté until soft.

 Stir in the chopped tomatoes, tomato puree, and Organic Berbere Spice.